Maintenance Service and Tips

 1 – THREE FOOT RULE: Keep flammable items three feet away from the heating unit.
 This includes furniture, blankets, pillows and any flammable products like paint thinners or gasoline.

 2 – CHANGE THE AIR FILTER: A dirty air filter can cause a number of safety concerns and will also prevent the system from being as efficient as possible.
-Change the air at least every 2-3 months or as needed with pets.
+It is recommended for you to change the filter at least every 3 months or as needed with pets.

 3 – ALL MAINTENANCE: If you suspect any issues with your heating system contact the office or emergency number.
-This is to prevent any issues from becoming dangerous.
+This is to prevent a issue from becoming dangerous.